veteranbv/NiFi-Python-Processor-Hatch-Blog/README.md

    - You should be able to add your new "Hello World" processor to a data flow.

 This guide provides a starting point for developing Python processors in Apache NiFi using Hatch.
 Modify the processor code as needed for more complex functionalities.

+Acknowledgements: I liberally used the [Datavolo Hatch documentation](https://docs.datavolo.ai/docs/development-guides/packaging-python-processors) and the [NiFi Python Developer Guide](https://nifi.apache.org/documentation/nifi-2.0.0-M3/html/python-developer-guide.html) to create this guide.
+Thank you to the authors of these resources for their valuable work in moving us all forward!